utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ## Value Proposition

-For the common users, a platform will be offered that will allow them to obtain a set of three problems and exam solutions, in return they have the obligation to upload a private o prublic problem and their respective solution.
+For the common users, a platform will be offered that will allow them to obtain a set of three problems and exam solutions, in return they have the obligation to upload a problem and their respective solution.
 For administrator users, a platform will be offered.

 ## Requirements